sumup-go/lessons/README.md

 Welcome to the docs for the Golang lessons hosted at SumUp.
 Here you will find all the relevant information that we've covered during the sessions.

-Sessions are conducted online every other **Tuesday** from **5:30pm to 6:15pm**.
-TODO: links
+Sessions are conducted online every other **Tuesday** from **5:00pm to 6:00pm**.

-## Aplicaiton form for new joiners
+## Application form for new joiners

-If you haven't joined yet, we had great news - the enrollment is still open.
-Please, fill a bare-bone form [here](https://bit.ly/3BLiewl) so we can send you an invite.
+If you haven't joined yet, great news - the enrollment is still open.
+Please fill a bare-bones form [here](https://bit.ly/3BLiewl) so we can send you an invite.

 ## Tracks

-Currently, we support two tracks - Beginners and Advanced.
+Currently, we support two tracks - Beginner and Advanced.

 ### Beginners